tahiri-lab/aPhyloGeo-pipeline/README.md

 # ✔️ Citation

-A manuscript for aPhyloGeo-pipeline is in preparation.
+1️⃣ A manuscript for aPhyloGeo-pipeline is in preparation.

+2️⃣ The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=tahiri-lab%2FaPhyloGeo-pipeline).
+If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) sitory and its DOI (see above).

 # 📧 Contact
 Please email us at : <Nadia.Tahiri@USherbrooke.ca> for any question or feedback.